 By Joseph Bruchac, read by Elaina Erika Davis

-November is Native American Heritage Month, as well as a good time to read a bit more about the American Indians than the fact that some of them attended the first Thanksgiving.
+November is Native American Heritage Month, as well as a good time to read a bit more about the American Indians other than the fact that some of them attended the first Thanksgiving.
 This is a historical novel narrated in alternating viewpoints between Ohkwa’ri and his twin sister Otsi:stia.
 The siblings are Mohawks living in the 15th century in what would later become upstate New York.
 Ohkwa’ri tells the elders he heard another boy planning activity that would break a peace accord with a neighboring tribe.
 His resentful new enemy plans to get revenge during a game of what we might call lacrosse.
 There is so much wonderful information about Native American life, culture and traditions in this book.
 3 hours 34 min.
 Ages 7 and up.

 Granny Torrelli Makes Soup